-Both AADT and AADTT on California State Highways are updated approximately annually by Headquarters Division of Traffic Operations and used to update ME and PMS traffic databases (https://dot.ca.gov/programs/traffic-operations).
+Both AADT and AADTT on California State Highways are published annually by Headquarters Division of Traffic Operations.

 Districts typically have established a unit within Traffic Operations or Planning specifically responsible for providing travel forecast information.
-The Project Engineer should coordinate with these units in their District early in the project development process to determine whether traffic data in the ME design databases for past traffic volumes should be used for future predictions, or whether local information indicates that a manual calculation of TI or initial annual axle loadings for CalME or AADTT for Pavement ME or the rigid design catalog should be done.
+The Project Engineer should coordinate with these units in their District early in the project development process to obtain current and projected traffic volumes by vehicle classification for each project in accordance with the procedures found in this Topic.